zhudotexe/FIREBALL/README.md

 - `event_type`: One of the above.
 Defines the other keys available in this event body.
 - `timestamp`: The time this event was generated, as a UNIX timestamp.

-The remaining event schema is defined in `event_definitions.py`.
+The remaining event schema is defined [here](https://github.com/avrae/avrae/blob/v4.2.2/cogs5e/initiative/upenn_nlp.py).

 ## Filtered Triples Schema (filtered_triples.jsonl)